FERRY + HOTEL

 Location: St Ouen

-Camping in Jersey is one of the best ways to make the most out of the fresh island air, and at the Jersey Accommodation and Activity Centre, you’ll also be able to get involved with a range of activities on offer as well.
-The centre has a traditional camping field overlooking the Royal Bay of Grouville, where you can enjoy glorious sunsets in the summer.
+Camping in Jersey is one of the best ways to make the most out of the fresh island air.
+Jersey Accommodation and Activity Centre has a traditional camping field overlooking the Royal Bay of Grouville, where you can enjoy glorious sunsets in the summer.
+It has allocated shower block.

 Location: St Martin